Did Virginia legalize medical cannabis? Are dispensaries open in Virginia? How many medical cannabis dispensaries are there in Virginia?

 If I get an MMJ card in Virginia, do I have to give up my firearms?

 The short answer is “no.” But there’s a longer answer to the question, “Can medical cannabis patients own guns?”
-Click that link to learn more about the law and how it relates to medical cannabis and firearms.
+Check out our post covering the topic to learn more about the law and how it relates to medical cannabis and firearms.

 Have more questions?
 Feel free to contact us for more information on how you can get your MMJ card in Virginia and what it entails.